jlrosenberg/placepass-coding-challenge/README.md

-This app was built with TypeScript, runs via node.js, and makes request using the Fetch API.
+This app was built with TypeScript, runs via node.js, and makes requests using the Fetch API.
 I also created a simple bash script to pass along arguments into a yarn script to make executing the app easier.

 To install all dependencies, execute
 ```yarn```